Course syllabus

 Examination form

-You are allowed to use a Chalmers allowed calculator and your own course summary (four A4 pages) during the final exam.
-Importantly, this summary should not be produced by copying and pasting of different parts of the compendium.
+You are allowed to use a Chalmers allowed calculator and your own course summary of four A4 pages (two A4 double sided or four A4 single sided) during the final exam.
 Tables of distribution values will be provided for you.

 Several old exams with solutions are given in the module "Old exams".